clhchtcjj/BiNE/README.md

 Minimal walks per vertex.
 Default is 1 (--minT)
 Walk stopping probability.
 Default is 0.15 (--p) Calculate the recommendation metrics.
-Default is 0 (--rec)
+Default is 0 (--rec) For large bipartite, do not generate homogeneous graph file.
+Default is 0 (--large)
 ```

 **Usage**